steve-kennedy/jumpy-frog/README.md

 # Jumpy Frog
-A Flappy Bird clone built using React JS, and storing scores on the Terra blockchain.
+A Flappy Bird inspired clicker game built using React JS, and storing scores on the Terra blockchain.

 ## Deployment
 To deploy locally, navigate to the app/ folder and `npm start`.